Musculoskeletal Biology Research Laboratory

 Link between vitamin D catabolism and Rickets-like bone disorder of X-linked Hypophosphatemia?

 Vitamin D catabolism, by CYP24A1, opposes the beneficial effects of vitamin D in bone.
 This study will to determine whether Increased vitamin D catabolism is a major cause of X-linked Hypophosphatemic Rickets.
 The study will use using novel conditional KO mouse models, vitamin D catabolism inhibitor studies, and determine whether abolished CYP24A1 activity in osteocytes heals bone mineralisation in the hypophosphatemic rickets.
-For futher information, contact Associate Professor Paul Anderson or Professor Howard Morris.
+For further information, contact Associate Professor Paul Anderson or Professor Howard Morris.

 Synthesis of Vitamin D in Bone Cells: the fountain of bone youth?